eramudeep/Organizar/README.md

 <p>Get more done with the Amusoftech`s Organizar mobile app.
 Manage, capture, and edit your tasks from anywhere, at anytime, with to-dos that sync across all your devices.<p>

 <h3> Quickly capture tasks anywhere</h3>
-• Create task lists with your most important to-dos
+• Create task lists with your most important to-dos <br>
-• View, edit, and manage tasks on the go, from any device
+• View, edit, and manage tasks on the go, from any device <br>

-Stay on track with due dates and notifications
+<h3>Stay on track with due dates and notifications</h3>
-• Set a due date for every task to help you achieve your goals
+• Set a due date for every task to help you achieve your goals<br>
-• Organize your tasks by date or prioritize using drag-and-drop
+• Organize your tasks by date or prioritize using drag-and-drop<br>
-• Receive due date notification reminders to keep your tasks on track
+• Receive due date notification reminders to keep your tasks on track<br>